ooni/ooni.org/content/support/glossary.md

 Combination of an IP address , a port  and a protocol name that uniquely identifies a client or server in the internet.
-For example, the `1.1.1.1` address on port `443` using the `tcp` protocol identifies an endpoint used by Cloudflare DNS servers.
+For example, the `1.1.1.1` address on port `443` using the `tcp` protocol identifies an endpoint used by Cloudflare [DNS over HTTPS](#dns-over-https) services.

+It is common to represent endpoints using a compact notation like: `1.1.1.1:443/tcp`, where `:` separates the address and the port and `/` separates the port and the protocol.

 ### False positive